 The song tells of a relationship between a young girl and an older man.
-She sees him as an all consuming figure; he's wise yet retains a certain innocent quality.
+She sees him as an all-consuming figure; he's wise yet retains a certain innocent quality.
 He's a very real character to the girl, but nobody else knows if he really exists.
 Kate wrote the song because of a quality she saw in most of the men that she knew, how they are all little boys inside and how wonderful it is that they managed to retain this magic.

-, it was actually recorded in 1975 when Kate was only 16 years old.
+, it was actually recorded in 1975 when Kate was only 16 years old (she was just 13 when she wrote it).
 It was recorded at David Gilmour's expense at London's Air Studios.
 He had, through a mutual friend, become involved in trying to get Kate's career off the ground.

 Lee - Ottawa, Canada, for above 2

 This won the 1979 Ivor Novello award for Outstanding British Lyric.

 Kate spoke further about the song's background in a 1978 promo interview: "The inspiration for 'The Man With the Child in His Eyes' was really just a particular thing that happened when I went to the piano.
 The piano just started speaking to me.
 It was a theory that I had had for a while that I just observed in most of the men that I know: the fact that they just are little boys inside and how wonderful it is that they manage to retain this magic.
 I, myself, am attracted to older men, I guess, but I think that's the same with every female.
 I think it's a very natural, basic instinct that you look continually for your father for the rest of your life, as do men continually look for their mother in the women that they meet.
 I don't think we're all aware of it, but I think it is basically true.
 You look for that security that the opposite sex in your parenthood gave you as a child."

 The single version opens with Kate repeating, "He's here!," before launching into the song.